 Freeview is digital TV channels that are subscription free.
-Freeview channels are available on BT TV through your TV aerial (on the TV Box Pro), you can also watch a selection of subscription free channels via your broadband internet connection (on the TV Box Pro and TV Box Mini).
+Freeview channels are available on EE TV through your TV aerial (on the TV Box Pro), you can also watch a selection of subscription free channels via your broadband internet connection (on the TV Box Pro and TV Box Mini).

 What channels are on Freeview and which ones can I receive?